/ RPO #1449 / Cyber AB Registered / Raleigh, NC

 Petronella pairs CMMC readiness with a private AI security practice, which is increasingly relevant as contractors adopt AI tooling inside CUI environments and need that adoption mapped to controls rather than bolted on.
 The firm focuses on the North Carolina defense corridor - the contractors and engineering firms serving Fort Liberty (Fort Bragg), Seymour Johnson Air Force Base, Camp Lejeune, and the engineering and research community across the Research Triangle Park.
 Local presence means scoping workshops can be run on-site, and it means the team understands the specific contract types and CUI profiles common to the region.

-What changes when your assessor is a real RPO
+What changes when your readiness partner is a real RPO

 Framed by Timeline, Scoped by Your Environment